 Our first visit to NYC was part work, part family vacation.
 Myself, my husband and our teenage daughter arrived during one of the hottest summers the city had ever seen.
 Even the locals were struggling and the heat was intense!
 Trust me though, nothing beats that feeling of walking around the city in beautiful sunshine and exploring new places and sights.

 Everything is vibrant, bustling and alive.
 The city has so much energy and an irresistible charm.
-Returning to New York after a long time away is like reuniting with an old friend with whom you instantly feel safe and content.
+Returning to New York after a long time away is like reuniting with an old friend.
+You instantly feel safe and content.

-Like any city New York obviously has its flaws but you’ll happily forgive the pungent smell of garbage on the sidewalk, and learn to kid yourself that it totally wasn’t a cockroach that just scurried across your foot in a souvenir store in Times Square.
+Like any city, New York has its flaws but you’ll happily forgive the pungent smell of garbage on the sidewalk, and learn to kid yourself that it wasn’t a cockroach that scurried across your foot in a souvenir store in Times Square.
 It was just a leaf…. a really cockroachy looking leaf.